 The Department of Multicultural Services works with other programs on campus to support the cultural, educational, social and personal development of all students attending TAMUG.
 Departmental services include personal advising; a resource library including multicultural books, articles and video/audio tapes; and tutoring and mentoring services.
-Within Multicultural Services is the Academic Resource Room for use by students seeking a quiet place to study.
 Computers and skill enhancement software are also provided for incoming students wanting to review basic chemistry and calculus.
 Graduate school preparation software including LSAT, GRE and GMAT is available for upperclassmen.

-Multicultural Services is also responsible for the International Culture Club (ICC) which is open to all persons seeking to gain valuable experience in promoting diversity through multicultural programming.
-For more information, call the Department of Multicultural Services at 409-740-4427.
+Multicultural Services is also responsible for the Culture Club which is open to all persons seeking to gain valuable experience in promoting diversity through multicultural programming.
+For more information, call the Office of Student Life at 409-740-4582.